 The NHGRI Cancer Genetics and Comparative Genomics Branch identifies and study genes that contribute to cancer susceptibility and progression.

-NHGRI branch focused on computationally intensive approaches to analyze large-scale genomic data and identifying genetic contributions to human disease.
+NHGRI center focused on computationally intensive approaches to analyze large-scale genomic data and identifying genetic contributions to human disease.

 The Medical Genetics Branch studies inherited disorders of metabolism and of human development.